 In some people with bipolar disorder, spring and summer can bring on symptoms of mania or a less intense form of mania (hypomania), and fall and winter can be a time of depression.

 When to see a doctor

 It's normal to have some days when you feel down.
-But if you feel down for days at a time and you can't seem to get motivated to do activities you normally enjoy, see your doctor.
-This is particularly important if you notice that your sleep patterns and appetite have changed or if you feel hopeless, think about suicide, or find yourself turning to alcohol for comfort or relaxation.
+But if you feel down for days at a time and you can't get motivated to do activities you normally enjoy, see your doctor.
+This is especially important if your sleep patterns and appetite have changed or if you feel hopeless, think about suicide, or turn to alcohol for comfort or relaxation.

-- Seasonal pattern specifier.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed July 8, 2011.
+- Specifiers for depressive disorders: With seasonal pattern.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed Aug.
+13, 2014.